Well done, you’ve graduated! What’s next?

 Can I teach as soon as I graduate?

-Yes, and whether you do or not is a personal choice.
-You’ll be qualified to work, and there are lots of opportunities to teach in Britain today, especially for Yogafurie graduates because they are qualified to teach Yoga and Hot Yoga.
-You can start teaching straight away if you want to – and in fact it’s recommended to spend some time teaching regularly anyway, even if it’s just with family and friends.
-You will develop teaching skills on the course, and it’s good to maintain and increase these further by teaching after the course.
+You’ll be qualified to work, and there are lots of opportunities to teach in Bristol today.
+Yogafurie graduates have additional opportunities both in Britain and internationally, because they are qualified to teach Yoga and Hot Yoga.
+It’s recommended to spend some time teaching regularly anyway, even if it’s just with family and friends.
+You will develop teaching skills on the course, and it’s good to maintain and develop by teaching after the course ends.

 Can I continue my current job and be a teacher?